gorgona, Panama

 People living in gorgona were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Gorgona, Panama, you should pack lightweight and breathable clothing due to the tropical climate.
 Include items such as shorts, t-shirts, and sundresses.
 Don't forget to pack a good quality sunscreen, a hat, and sunglasses to protect yourself from the strong sun.
 You should also pack a swimsuit and beach towel as Gorgona has beautiful beaches.
 If you plan on hiking or exploring the natural areas, pack sturdy walking shoes and insect repellent.
 Rain gear, such as a lightweight rain jacket or umbrella, is essential as Panama has a rainy season.
 Pack your necessary medications and a basic first aid kit.
 It's also a good idea to bring a water bottle to stay hydrated.
 If you're planning on cooking, you might want to pack some of your favorite spices or food items that may not be readily available in Panama.
 Remember to pack important documents like your passport, driver's license, and any necessary visas or residency paperwork.
-Lastly, pack items that will make your new place feel like home, such as photos, favorite books, or small decor items," wrote a member in gorgona.
+Lastly, pack items that will make your new place feel like home, such as photos, favorite books, or small decor items," said one expat in gorgona.

 Where should I setup a bank account in gorgona?